pdelteil/BugBountyReportTemplates/takeovers/AWS-IP-Dangling.md

 ## Summary

-The subdomain $DOMAIN pointed to an Elastic IPv4 address assigned to an AWS EC2 instance that was terminated.
-This IP address was released to the AWS Pool and can be taken over and assign the IP to new EC2 instance by a malicious actor.
+The subdomain `$DOMAIN` pointed to an Elastic IPv4 address assigned to an AWS EC2 instance that was terminated.
+This IP address (`$IP`) was released to the AWS Pool and I was able to take it over and assign it to new EC2 instance.

 ## Steps to reproduce